tamarakorr/stepup-demo/README.md

 * Do everything a generic registered user can do
 * Make a vacancy proposal (not implemented)
-* Edit their profile
+* Edit own profile
-* List their profile
+* List own profile
-* Unlist their profile
+* Unlist own profile

 ### Signed-in NGO
 This user may:

 * Do everything a generic registered user can do
 * Browse volunteers
-* Edit their profile
+* Edit own profile
 * View own vacancies
 * Post a vacancy
 * Edit own vacancy